tchajed/botc-tools/FEATURES.md

 the site from here will look and feel like any other app - it won't have any browser UI and will work offline.
 Note that this is the same website and will have identical functionality.

+## Technical notes

+The site relies only on static hosting (provided by GitHub Pages).
+Everything runs on the client in JavaScript.
+There's no synchronization or interaction between players and the Storyteller, but all storyteller state is stored locally so you don't lose what you're doing in the middle of a game.